Staying alive in the aviary.

 MRAs aren't granted this luxury of nuance, so they tend to be treated as a lunatic fringe by definition, perhaps as feminists once were.
 I'd happily be labelled a moderate MRA, if such a thing existed, because I do agree with some MRA claims.
 I'm not of them, but I'm sometimes with them.
 Must I be considered an extremist just because I don't accept that women and girls are consistently at a disadvantage in developed countries, despite what we're repeatedly told by politicians and by feminist writers?
 These are writers for whom all masculinity is toxic and rape culture is a given; who bemoan that they're victims of the patriarchal mass media but always seem to get published and broadcast – and paid – by those same media.
 Try becoming a professional men's rights activist.

 The patriarchy, if it exists, doesn't seem to bring men much advantage.
 For example, a little knowledge of averages and means soon calls into doubt the mathematics behind the so-called gender wage gap.
 Also, more men than women are homeless or incarcerated, and more commit suicide or die in work accidents.
 In most countries they are now less likely than women to pursue tertiary education.
 The radfem response, either stated or implied, is that men are improvable, but it's over to them to replace their risky, testosterone-fueled behaviour with a new form of feminist-defined masculinity.
-Yet no one would dare to recommend to members of other groups with disheartening outcomes – ethnic minorities, for example – that everything would be fine if they just behaved differently.
+Yet no one would dare to recommend to members of other groups with disheartening outcomes – some ethnic minorities, for example – that everything would be fine if they just behaved differently.
 If raw statistics can count as proof of systemic discrimination for one under-performing group, why not for another?

 We're fed questionable data bolstering the gender orthodoxy on many social issues.
 For example, women abuse their children and even partners far more often than we would assume from media coverage; so often, in fact, that there are calls from some quarters to “de-gender” the whole notion of domestic violence.
 Erin Pizzey, who achieved prominence in 1971 for setting up the world's first women's refuge, is one who has advocated this.